Swomp2/my-void-installation-script/README.md

 This scripts can helps you to manage your services and helps you to install DE and useful progs on your Void linux.

-Please run this script after void-installer and enjoy.
+Please run ./desktop-void-install after void-installer and enjoy.